ParallelMaths/parallel/pages/10-17-monkey-magic.md

 <!--- (2017) Q21 --->

 ::: problem id=5_1 marks=5
 __5.1__ _Brachycephalus_ frogs are tiny – less than 1 cm long – and have three toes on each foot and two fingers on each ‘hand’, whereas the common frog has five toes on each foot and four fingers on each ‘hand’.
+All of the frogs have two hands and two feet.

 Some _Brachycephalus_ and common frogs are in a bucket.
 Each frog has all its fingers and toes.
 Between them they have 122 toes and 92 fingers.